-The Federation of State Medical Boards (FSMB) recently launched the Interstate Medical Licensure Compact (IMLC), a groundbreaking agreement spanning 19 states (and counting) that's designed to expedite the process for physicians to obtain multi-state licenses.
+The Federation of State Medical Boards (FSMB) recently launched the Interstate Medical Licensure Compact (IMLC), a groundbreaking agreement encompassing about two-fifths of the United States (and counting) that's designed to expedite the process for physicians to obtain multi-state licenses.
 This isn’t just a breakthrough for physicians, but a breakthrough for patients and healthcare organizations in underserved areas of the country.

 The IMLC is especially important for locum tenens physicians who regularly work assignments in a variety of different states.
 For these doctors, the IMLC's streamlined process can significantly cut the time spent waiting for a state medical license, opening up more opportunities to work in more locations on a more flexible schedule.

 As FSMB President and CEO Humayun Chaudhry, DO, MACP said in a statement, the launch of the Interstate Medical Licensure Compact (IMLC) "will empower interested and eligible physicians to deliver high-quality care across state lines to reach more patients in rural and underserved communities."

 Who can participate?
 To be eligible for the IMLC's streamlined multi-state medical license process, physicians must be in good standing — which means no criminal records and no disciplinary or controlled substance actions on record, among a handful of other criteria.
 Eligible physicians must also hold a full, unrestricted medical license in one of the initial launch states (see below), and must also either reside there or practice there in some capacity.